Australia Biosecurity Rules Explained: A Century of Import Law

 This is where a lot of unnecessary delay comes from.
 Clients assume “personal effects” means low friction.
 Australia’s system assumes “personal effects” can still be biological pathways.
 That mismatch is what creates surprise inspections, treatment orders, and extra cost.

 The better approach is to plan around the system instead of reacting to it.
 Thorough cleaning, accurate declarations, realistic timelines, and early condition checks do not eliminate risk, but they reduce the chance that the shipment gets pulled into a more expensive part of the process.
+For a quote on shipping to Australia with an operator who handles the biosecurity preparation side, see Swift Cargo’s Australia shipping page.

 Frequently Asked Questions